 Brandon Ingram (born September 2, 1997) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He was selected by the Los Angeles Lakers with the second overall pick in the 2016 NBA draft and was named to the NBA All-Rookie Second Team.
-He was traded to New Orleans and became a first-time NBA All-Star and was named the NBA Most Improved Player in 2020 during his first season with the Pelicans.

 What is the status of Brandon Ingram’s injury?